drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 And we further propose that the correct solution is to design the hardware to provide the required linearity to produce reproducible outputs.

 While we want to "emphasize the positive", we feel some responsibility to comment on one thing.
-It is certainly true, and easy to see, that the sorts of behaviors described above, some involving attenuation as a function of line width or steepness, some involving charge redistribution, and etc, are not amenable to a simple correction applied one pixel at a time.
+It is certainly true, and easy to see, that the sorts of behaviors described above, some involving attenuation as a function of line width or steepness, some involving charge redistribution, and etc, are not amenable to a simple correction applied one pixel at a time and for some of the behaviors it is not clear that a solution to the inverse problem (i.e., a correction) would exist.
-If the situation were only that sharp peaks were being attentuated by an inappropriate low pass filter, then there is a mathematical inverse and the data might be correctable.
-But behaviors related to large dV/dt, inadequately driven gates or too fast a readout are another matter and not easily inverted to recover the "true" signal.
-It is far easier, and we feel more likely to yield reproducible results that you can rely on, to work with hardware that is designed at the outset to provide the required linearity.
+It is far easier, and we feel it is more likely to yield reliable, reproducible results, to work with hardware that is designed at the outset to provide the required linearity.

 In the following we will show you that the present instrument, based on the TCD1304DG, is in fact pretty linear, and can be used to produce reproducible results.
 That we are able to achieve linear results, demonstrates that the sensor itself is linear, and that achieving end to end linearity is a matter of good circuit design and firmware.